[ ]

 31 × 31″ 78.7 × 78.7 cm |

-Mat Customization
+Mat Customisation

 Mat Width Variations

-Wider mats (2-3″): Amplify presence of smaller works.
-A 24×24″ print in a 3″ mat becomes 30×30″ framed—commanding more wall space without overwhelming the composition.
+Wider mats (2–3 in): Amplify the presence of smaller works.
+A 24 × 24 in print in a 3 in mat becomes 30 × 30 in framed — commanding more wall space without overwhelming the composition.

 Bottom-Weighted Mats

-Mat Color Selection
+Mat Colour Selection

-Frameless Edge-to-Edge
+Frameless, Edge-to-Edge

 Advanced Mounting Techniques